Mahmoud-B-Miqdad/To-Do-List-Application/README.md

 # Features:
 Task Management: Users can add tasks to the list, specify the estimated time for completion, and mark tasks as complete.
 Each task can be edited or deleted if needed.

 Completed Tasks: The application provides a separate view to display completed tasks for easy tracking of progress.
-Task Persistence: Tasks remain in the list even after the application is closed, providing simple data persistence between sessions.

 Night Mode: Users can switch between light and dark themes, making the application easier on the eyes during different lighting conditions.

 User-Friendly Interface: The application provides a clean and intuitive interface for task input and viewing, making task management straightforward.
 # Technologies Used:
 Language: C#